quizerno/Steel-Battalion-Entry-Guide/1A-FAQ.md

 ## General Questions

 **What is Steel Battalion?** <br/>
-Steel Battalion (Tekki) is a single player mecha simulation game released in 2002 for the original Xbox, it is noted for having a very intricate controller.
+Steel Battalion (JP: 鉄騎 Tekki) is a single player mecha simulation game released in 2002 for the original Xbox, it is noted for having a very intricate controller.
 In this guide I will abbreviate it to OG (original game)

 **What is Steel Battalion: Line of Contact?** <br/>
-Steel Battalion: Line of Contact (JP: Tekki Taisen), shortened to LoC, is the stand alone multiplayer game that was released a year later after the original game.
+Steel Battalion: Line of Contact (JP: 鉄騎大戦 Tekki Taisen), shortened to LoC, is the stand alone multiplayer add-on that was released a year later after the original game.
 Despite the servers being taken down, due to community support people still continue to play it today.

 **I want to play Steel Battalion!**  <br/>
 Good you’ve come to the right place.